ccwinch/live-streaming-tech-notes/src/problems.md

 ![NVS-34](images/NVS34.jpg)

 At the end of the service, press the "RECORD" button on the encoder again.
-This will end the recording and the MP4 file on the SD card can be uploaded to YouTube later.
+This will end the recording and the MP4 files on the SD card can be stitched together (each file seems to have a maximum size of 4 GB) and uploaded to YouTube later.

 (If there is a temporary internet outage and the YouTube stream cannot be connected to after the internet is back up, it may be possible to [create a new stream](scheduling.md) and record to that.)

+For background information on one such internet problem see [this issue](https://github.com/ccwinch/live-streaming-tech-notes/issues/9).

 ## The internet is not accessible from the live streaming PC